BackgroundSWP is built on 14 years of impact

 Partnerships and focus on the workplace

-Just over 14 years ago through the Swedish Workplace HIV and AIDS Programme (SWHAP) started collaborating with Swedish companies in sub-Saharan Africa to develop a joint approach to mitigating the negative impact of HIV and AIDS at the workplace.
+Just over 14 years ago through the Swedish Workplace HIV and AIDS Programme (SWHAP) started collaborating with Swedish companies in sub-Saharan Africa to develop a joint approach to mitigate the negative impact of HIV and AIDS at the workplace.
 Supporting the partnership between employees and management, companies were able to improve the sustainability of their business operations.

-Establishment of a better dialogue climate at the workplace reducing stigma and conflict.
+Established a better dialogue climate at the workplace reducing stigma and conflict.